open-telemetry/opamp-spec/specification.md

 #### CustomCapabilities

 The Agent and Server should both use this message to signal that they support specific custom capabilities.
 It is supported on ServerToAgent and AgentToServer.
+This message should only be sent when the list of supported custom capabilities changes.
 When this message is sent, the list of supported custom capabilities should be updated to match this list.
+If this message is never sent, it is assumed that no custom capabilities are supported.

-If this message is never sent, it is assumed that no custom message types are supported.
+Capabilities must be identified by a reverse FQDN with optional version information.
+This avoids collisions between capabilities introduced by different organizations.
+The capability name is composed of the reverse FQDN of the organization that created the custom capability, a period, and a short name identifying the capability.
+The version is optional and is separated from the capability name by a forward slash, begins with the letter "v", and is followed by a number identifying the version.

-Capabilities are identified by a reverse FQDN with optional version information.
 For example, "com.company.capability/v2" identifies version 2 of "capability" created by "company.com".

 If a CustomMessage is received with a capability that is not supported, the message can be